ct-clmsn/zmq-collectives-rs/README.md

 Binomial Tree) in Rust using 0MQ.
 Provides log2(N) algorithmic performance for each collective operation over N compute hosts.

-These algorithms are used in HPC (high peformance computing/supercomputing) libraries and runtime systems like MPI and OpenSHMEM.
+These algorithms are used in HPC (high performance computing/supercomputing) libraries and runtime systems like MPI and OpenSHMEM.

 ### Algorithms Implemented